pjh-github/better-webpage-grabbing/README.md

         ├── log.txt
         ├── meta_output.csv

 Successfully downloaded files reside in the `data/` directory.
-The random number after the '_' in each filename is to prevent data loss if a distinct file with the same name on a different domain is downloaded (and would otherwise be overwritten).
+The random number after the '_' in each filename is to prevent data loss if a distinct file with the same name on a different (sub)domain is downloaded (and would otherwise be overwritten).

 ## Metadata Output CSV